tsedan/ecosim/README.md

 Communism Simulator is a simple seeming game in which you control a town.

-I would usually now proceed to tell you the mechanics, but **This game is meant to be played without knowledge of the mechanics.**
+I would usually now proceed to tell you the mechanics, but **this game is meant to be played without knowledge of the mechanics.**

 However, since you asked so nicely, I'll inform you of this:
 The win condition is met when you have 3000 rubles in you wallet.